 Matthew House is a private, non-profit organization that receives periodic assistance from organizations and churches.
 But the majority of its budget comes from private citizens like you.

 In 1979 Father Richard Stohr was appointed a Chaplain at Washington State Reformatory.
-He saw a great need of the families and loved ones of inmates.
+He saw a great need of the families and loved ones of the incarcerated.
 After visiting hospitality house in San Quentin, California.
-Father Richard Stohr returned to Washington and with the help of various organizations, churches and individuals they opened Matthew 25: 36 House of hospitality.
+Richard Stohr returned to Washington and with the help of various organizations, churches and individuals they opened Matthew 25: 36 House of hospitality.

 In 1980 Matthew House, which was built in 1912, was purchased

 for $55,000 with the help of 104 individual donors, plus gifts from

 Matthew House was incorporated with the State of

 Washington in 1981 as a 501 (c) (3) nonprofit organization.